AFIT-R/afit-r.github.io/datawrangling/day-2.md

 Complete the following before class:

-1. Follow along in the [Getting Started with R Markdown](https://www.rstudio.com/resources/webinars/getting-started-with-r-markdown/) webinar and bring a copy of the HTML and PDF report that this webinar explains how to produce (have the final results report on a stock of your choice).
+1. Follow along in the [Getting Started with R Markdown webinar](https://www.rstudio.com/resources/webinars/getting-started-with-r-markdown/) to create the final integrated .Rmd file that this webinar explains how to produce.
+If you are having any hiccups in getting the final HTML and PDF reports to populate you will have a chance to work with your group in class to resolve.
 2. Bring electronic copies of the following to class:
    - Thesis problem statement.
    - Thesis research objectives.